syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### filterSettings.enableInterDeterminateState `Boolean`
 {:#members:filtersettings-enableinterdeterminatestate}

-Gets or sets a value that indicates to define the interDeterminateState of the excel filter in grid.
+Gets or sets a value that indicates to define the interDeterminateState of checkbox in excel filter dialog.

 #### Default Value:
 {:.param}